 The Ice House began life in the 18th century as an ice store belonging to the Tay Salmon Fishery Company.
 Salmon fishing was once a booming industry in the area.
 Large chunks of ice would be cut from the North Esk River where the Ice House stood.
 They’d be stored and used to keep fish fresh.
 In 1879 the river diverted its course, leaving the Ice House standing behind the high-backed dunes of St Cyrus Beach.

 Today, the property has been tastefully renovated and modernised, while charming period features have been retained.
 Inside are 3 bedrooms (2 en-suite), a large family bathroom complete with sauna, and a huge L-shaped open plan lounge with mezzanine level and kitchen/dining area.
-Outside, are several acres of private grounds, a seating area by a fire pit/BBQ and a heated outdoor shower for the foolhardy or muddy dogs!
+Outside, are several acres of private land, a seating area by a fire pit/BBQ and a heated outdoor shower for the foolhardy or muddy dogs.

 We charged around like children who’d just arrived at school camp, calling dibs on bedrooms.
 Mr G, Casper and I bagged the en-suite master bedroom upstairs, while The Teen surprised us by choosing the non en-suite bedroom.
-There was method in her madness – her gadget obsession had led her to seek out the room with the best WiFi signal!
+There was method in her madness – her gadget obsession had led her to seek out the room with the best WiFi signal.

 Mr G bagged a large leather sofa, and The Teen selected a chaise longue.
-She spent the evening reclining like a Roman emperor, and it soon became apparent that Mr G had seat envy and a challenge would follow!
+She spent the evening reclining like a Roman emperor and it soon became apparent that Mr G had seat envy and a challenge would follow.

 We whiled away the hours chatting, listening to music and supping on rustic French cider.
 The evening flew by and it was soon time for bed.
 We planned an early start the next morning, much to The Teens disgust.